radipleven/sdp-2022-2023/Linked List/README.md

     * ```getSize```: a function to get the size of the linked list
     * ```sort```: a function to sort the linked list

-* Iterator class also has the following operators: //TODO

-    * Iterator class to traverse the linked list.
+* Iterator class to traverse the linked list. //TODO
-    * Exception handling using out_of_range.

 ## Usage